 Loading docks are key logistical component for many businesses.
-The Bureau of Transportation Statistics reported in 2018, an estimated $19 trillion in goods or 18.6 billion tons were a part of the freight network that includes loading docks.
+The Department of Transportation reports that 55 million tons of goods worth more than $49 billion each day are part of the freight network that includes loading docks.

 Warehouse docks are areas where delivery vehicles can pull up and unload.
 The docks are raised to a certain height to account for the height of cargo vehicles.
-While it is a common and essential part of business operations, loading docks also accounted for an estimated 6,000 employee injuries in 2018 per the Bureau of Transportation Statistics.
+While it is a common and essential part of business operations, loading docks also account for 25% of warehouse-related injuries.

 6 Common Loading Dock Safety Hazards